citp/email_tracking/README.md

 ## Components
 Core components:
-* `crawler_emails/` - A web crawler to simulate email views and link clicks.
+* `crawler_emails/` - A web crawler, built on [OpenWPM](https://github.com/citp/OpenWPM),
+    to simulate email views and link clicks.
-* `crawler_mailinglists/` - A web crawler to find and submit mailing list sign-ups.
+* `crawler_mailinglists/` - A web crawler, built on [OpenWPM](https://github.com/citp/OpenWPM),
+    to find and submit mailing list sign-ups.
 * `email-tracking-tester/` - A tool to test the privacy properties of a mail client.
 * `mailserver/` - The mail server used to collect our corpus of emails.